rafaelfassi/qlogexplorer/README.md

 As `QLogExplorer` is template oriented, even when the file is opened as JSON or TEXT, a temporary template is created to handle that file, so `Columns` can be defined, as well as `Highlighters` and `Predefined Filters`.
 Only the template name is required to save a template, so after defining a name, the save option will be enabled.

-__WARNING__ If the template is not saved until the file to be closed, all the changed applied on the file will be lost.
+__WARNING__ If the template is not saved until the file to be closed, all the configurations applied will be lost.

 ## Columns